mondo-mob/gae-js/packages/gae-js-storage/README.md

 ### Configuration

+All relevant configuration is within the _required_ `storage` object.

-- `storageDefaultBucket`: (required) The default bucket to use for storage
+- `storage.defaultBucket`: (required) The default bucket to use for storage
-- `storageApiEndpoint`: (optional) The storage API endpoint to use - rarely used
+- `storage.apiEndpoint`: (optional) The storage API endpoint to use - rarely used
-- `storageCredentials`: (optional) User/Service Account Credentials - mainly used for local development (see Local Development below)
+- `storage.credentials`: (optional) User/Service Account Credentials - mainly used for local development (see Local Development below)
-- `storageEmulatorHost`: (optional) The emulator host to connect to (only if using emulator)
+- `storage.emulatorHost`: (optional) The emulator host to connect to (only if using emulator)
-- `storageOrigin`: (optionla) specific origin to use for upload urls.
+- `storage.origin`: (optionla) specific origin to use for upload urls.
 Defaults to core `host` configuration.

 ### StorageProvider